 As someone who worked for a market research company, I already know what lengths companies are willing to go through in order to get data they can use to improve their products.

-If the thought of your opinion being used to improve to your product or service excites you, then you definitely need to fill out these surveys.
+If the thought of your opinion being used to improve to your product or service excites you, then you definitely need to filling out these surveys.
 Below are legitimate (emphasis on legitimate) survey sites that you can sign up for in order to get compensated for your opinion.

 Starting a blog is easy.
 Don’t don’t let the tech side of setting up your blog scare you.
 I created a course to help you build and customize your own blog called Slay with WordPress. but maintaining and promoting it is a whole different story.
-I’m not stating this to scare you, but just warning you to think of this side hustle as one that is more of a long-term investment.
+I’m not stating this to scare you, but just warning you to think of this side hustle as one that is more of a long term investment.
 You can anticipate the amount of success to expect based on how much time you devote to your blog.

 Below are some of the sites and tools that I use to operate Starengu.
 If you’re interested in seeing my entire list then be sure download our resource list.
 I wanted to specifically share the below items because they have affiliate programs.
 Getting paid for using a product that you already know and love is icing on the cake.
 You might as well get your slice. 😉

 Siteground: I have tried different hosts and can hands down state that Siteground is the BEST.
 You can read more about my experiences right here.
 In the event that you choose a different hosting company, do yourself a favor and make sure that you steer clear of the the EIG companies.

 TryInteract Quizzes: People love taking quizzes just as much as I love creating them.
 If you love the taking Buzzfeed style of quizzes you’re going to love this tool.
 You also have the ability to create your own type of “Buzzfeed” style of quiz.
 I still love Typeform, but if you’re looking for a change you should check out this TryInteract.